pulpgrinder/sic-transit/documentation.md

 #### `removePanel(panelSelector)`

 Removes the panel with the given selector from the Sic Transit instance.
 Returns the panel.
-If you wish, you can retain the panel and add it back at a later time with `showPanel()`.
+If you wish, you can retain the panel and put it elsewhere in the DOM and/or add it back to the Sic Transit instance at a later time with `showPanel()` (below).

 ```javascript
 // Remove #panel4 from the internal panel stack and the DOM.